Alexandre Paulikevitch: Gender

 Paulikevitch's work also redefines "gender roles through oriental dance".
 As a male dancer of Baladi, he uses his body to question gender stereotypes in the Middle East.

 Activism

 Beyond his dance practice, Paulikevitch is an active member of the civil society in Lebanon and a visible participant of multiple civil rights marches and protests.
 During the 2019–2020 Lebanese protests, also known locally as the October Revolution, Alexandre was violently arrested and detained by the riot police after participating in a public protest on the eve of January 14, 2020.
 He was summoned to military court, setting a precedent in a series of military tribunal convocations for citizens arrested during the protests.
 Paulikevitch's experience of arrest and detention inspired his show "A'alehom", during which he expresses his personal grief and the difficult year that was 2020.
 His work has been described as a "call to revolution", and he has been called the "militant dancer."

+Controversy and fundamentalist threats

+In September 2025, advertisement for "Cabaret Paulikevitch", a creation by the dancer defying gender roles, angered fundamentalist movements in Lebanon.
+Videos circulated on social media by right-wing agitators known as Soldiers of God and Sunni Islamists accused Paulikevitch of “promoting homosexuality,” through his choice of dresses and dance moves, which they perceive as exclusive to women.
+Following the campaign, State Security asked the venue, Metro al-Madina, to cancel the show, arguing that “the country is not ready yet for this kind” of performance.
+Paulikevitch refused to capitulate and launched a public campaign asking for support from the Lebanese Ministry of Culture (Lebanon).
+His public campaign proved successful, securing not only police protection but also additional support from Metro al-Madina's management, who provided extra security measures for the performance.
+On the night of the show, agitators representing "the Islamic Group in Tariq al-Jadida" delivered a statement in front of Metro al-Madina's entrance calling for "preserving the land that was never a breeding ground for corruption, deviance, and indecency."
+They were subsequently dispersed by security forces present.
+The Lebanese dancer ultimately prevailed and performed his show to a sold-out audience.